What is Distracted Driving?

 According to Distraction.gov, distracted driving is ANY activity that requires us to shift our focus, including common things such as eating and playing with our radios.
 Driving is not a multitasking action that we can do safely without thinking.
 Driving is a skill that requires your full attention!

-Accidents from distracted driving have increased steadily over the years, with 391,000 injuries and 3,477 deaths in 2015 alone, according to the National Highway Traffic Safety Administration.
+- Accidents from distracted driving have caused 391,000 injuries and 3,477 deaths in 2015 alone, according to the National Highway Traffic Safety Administration.

-And, more teens now die from distracted driving than drunk driving.
+- Teens now die from distracted driving more than drunk driving.

 "It's an epidemic